rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Let's take the previous code block apart again.
 In order to redirect a user to another page programmatically, we need access to React Router.
-The React Router package offers a neat [higher order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) to make the router properties accessible in the props of a component.
-That's why the SignUpPage component is passed to the `withRouter()` higher order component.
+Somehow it needs to be possible to tell React Router that it should redirect the user to another page.
+Fortunately, the React Router node package offers a neat higher order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) to make the router properties accessible in the props of a component.
+Any component which goes in the `withRouter()` higher order component gets access to all the properties of the router.
+Thus when passing the SignUpPage component to the `withRouter()` higher order component, it has in its own function signature access to the props of the React Router.
 The relevant property for us from the router props is the `history` object.
-It can be used to push routes to it for a redirect.
+That's the part which enables us to redirect a user to another page.
+It can be used to push routes to it for these redirects.
 That's why the history is passed down to the SignUpForm component.

 Just in case: There is no particular reason why I wrapped the SignUpPage and not the SignUpForm with the higher order component.